 7. Spritz the lemon juice right before serving.

-What Dishes Can Be Made From Paneer?
+What Are The Dishes Made From Paneer?

 - If you ever thought making Indian Palak Paneer (or Spinach with Paneer) was complicated, here's the recipe that will convince you otherwise.
 Delicious, nutritious, full-flavored, & super easy to make.